Yorkshire

 ebay |

-SARAH FIELDHOUSE of Providence Place, Back Lane, Bowling in the Parish of
+Providence Place, Back Lane, Bowling in the Parish of Bradford in the

-(Spinster).
-The Probate is granted by the Wakefield District Probate Registry
+The Probate is granted by the Wakefield District Probate Registry to GEORGE

-to GEORGE FIELDHOUSE, has the Probate Registry Seal attached to it and is
+FIELDHOUSE, has the Probate Registry Seal attached to it and is signed by J.

-signed by J. BAILEY LANGTHORNE, District Registrar.
-The Probate has a
+BAILEY LANGTHORNE, District Registrar.
+The Probate has a handwritten copy of

-handwritten copy of the Will dated 14th March 1859 (on a single sheet
+the Will dated 14th March 1859 (on a single sheet measuring approximately 61

-usual creases where folded but, bearing in mind their age, are considered to
+documents have the usual creases where folded but, bearing in mind their age,

 Fieldhouse |